Sign up to get News

 Resources for advanced Esperanto speakers include:

-• La Nova Plena Ilustrita Vortaro de Esperanto, 2005, the most extensive, authoritative Esperanto-only dictionary, available only in printed form.
+• La Nova Plena Ilustrita Vortaro de Esperanto, 2005, the most extensive, authoritative Esperanto-only dictionary, available in printed form and online at NPIV.

-• Plena Manlibro de Esperanto-Gramatiko by Bertilow Wennergren, on the grammar of Esperanto (available in either printed form or on the Internet)
+• Plena Manlibro de Esperanto-Gramatiko by Bertilo Wennergren, on the grammar of Esperanto (available in either printed form or online).

 The current affairs magazine Monato currently has 100 contributors in 45 countries around the world.